futurice/safer-globe-arms-report/README.md

 6. If you need to make changes, push them to the same branch and go back to step 5
 7. When changes are approved, merge into master

+After merging to the master the app should be first automatically deployed to [Heroku](https://safer-globe-arms-report.herokuapp.com/) and then to [SaferGlobe](www.saferglobe.fi/armsreport).

+If there is some issue that the deployment didn't work for Heroku then log in [here](https://dashboard.heroku.com/apps) to find out the status and what went wrong.
+The username and password are in the password safe.

+If for reason the app get deployed to Heroku but not to saferglobe, then there should be some issue with building the app in [Travis](https://travis-ci.org/).
+To check the job logs, go to travis-ci.org and sign in with your github account (you must be a part of Futurice organization in GitHub).
+Once signed in go to https://travis-ci.org/futurice/safer-globe-arms-report to see the logs and identify the problem / error.

 ## Debugging in the Editor

 **This feature is currently only supported by [Visual Studio Code](https://code.visualstudio.com) editor.**